mikebrady/nqptp/README.md

 # NQPTP – Not Quite PTP
-The `nqptp` daemon monitors PTP traffic.
-Briefly, `nqptp` monitors the times of any [PTP](https://en.wikipedia.org/wiki/Precision_Time_Protocol) clocks – up to 32 – it sees on ports 319 and 320.
+`nqptp` monitors PTP traffic.
+Briefly, `nqptp` monitors timing data from any [PTP](https://en.wikipedia.org/wiki/Precision_Time_Protocol) clocks – up to 32 – it sees on ports 319 and 320.
 It maintains records for each clock, identified by its Clock ID and IP.

 Information about the *master clock* is provided in a [POSIX shared memory](https://pubs.opengroup.org/onlinepubs/007908799/xsh/shm_open.html) interface at `/nqptp`.

 A timing peer list can be sent to `nqptp` over port 9000.
 The list consists of the letter 'T' followed by a space-separated list of the IP numbers of the timing peers.
 The list *completely replaces* any existing timing peer list.